Hugo Gräf

-Hugo Gräf (10 October 1892 in Rehestädt – 23 October 1958 in Gotha) was a German Communist politician.
+Hugo Gräf (10 October 1892 – 23 October 1958) was a German Communist politician.

 Life

 Early years

 Hugo Gräf was born in a small village some 20 km (12 miles) south of Erfurt in the southern part of what was then central Germany.
 His father was employed in the building trade: his mother worked in domestic service and agriculture.
 Gräf worked as a farm labourer from 1902, later undertaking a training as a pipefitter which enabled him to become an itinerant labourer.
 He became a member of the German Metal Workers' Union in 1907 and joined the Social Democratic Party on 1 May 1910.

 Military life and politics

 He was called up for military service in 1912 which would normally have lasted for two years, but the outbreak of war in August 1914 saw him conscripted into the war-time army.
 In 1916 he was badly wounded and sent home without his left leg.
 In 1916/17 he was conscripted to work in a gun factory in Erfurt.
 Here, in 1917, he joined the newly formed Independent Social Democratic Party of Germany (USPD / Unabhängige Sozialdemokratische Partei Deutschlands) which had broken away from the mainstream SPD primarily over the existing party's continued support for the war.
 He also joined the Spartacus league in 1917 or 1918.
 In January 1918 he played a leading role in the organisation in Erfurt of the mass strikes which took place in much of Germany that month.
 Membership of the USPD and the closely associated Spartacus League led naturally to the newly emerging Communist Party (KPD), and on 26 December 1918 Gräf was a co-founder of the Erfurt branch.

 In June 1920 Gräf was thrown out of the Communist Party for "anti-parliamentarianism" because he had refused to put his name forward as a candidate for membership of the Reichstag (national legislature) in that year's General Election.
 It was not the last time he would become embroiled in dispute with his party.
 He was "rehabilitated" and allowed back into the KPD in 1923.
 One organisation that retained his services throughout this period was the International League of Victims for Victims of War and of Work (IB / Internationalen Bund der Opfer des Krieges und der Arbeit): he had helped to found the Erfurt branch at the start of 1919.
 In April 1927 he took over from Karl Tiedt the national presidency of the IB, which he would continue to lead till it was banned by a new government early in 1933.
 In the 1928 Reichstag election Hugo Gräf stood as a Communist Party candidate and was elected to represent the Dresden-Bautzen electoral district.